lop-Louis/northbook/docs/governance.md

 primary_action: Use these rules when you edit or approve any page.
 ---

-# Governance Policy
+# Anti-drift Content Governance

 <a href="#scope" data-primary-action>Use these rules when you edit or approve any page.</a>

 > Public-safe content only.
 Internal specifics live elsewhere.
+This page is the Anti-drift content governance playbook; project-level governance (RACI, automation owners, SLOs) lives in [`/GOVERNANCE.md`](../GOVERNANCE.md).

 Content governance ensures public documentation stays small, safe, and current.

+## How this differs from project governance

+- **Anti-drift content governance (this page):** Defines Band A scope, sanitization rules, review cadence, and anti-drift triggers for anything published under `docs/`.
+- **Project governance (`/GOVERNANCE.md`):** Tracks who owns the automation, how RACI works, what the SLOs and stop rules are, and when workflows change.

+Update them together: policy/tone changes go here; ownership/process changes go in the root file with a cross-link back to this guide.

 ## Scope